What is endometriosis?

-Endometriosis (pronounced end - oh – mee – tree – oh – sis) is a chronic and debilitating condition that causes painful or heavy periods.
+Endometriosis (pronounced end - oh – mee – tree – oh – sis) is a condition where the endometrial cells lining the uterus migrate to other parts of the body.
+It is a chronic and debilitating condition that causes painful or heavy periods.
 It may also lead to infertility, fatigue and bowel and bladder problems.
 Around 1.5 million women in the UK are currently living with the condition.
 Endometriosis can affect all women and girls of a childbearing age, regardless of race or ethnicity.

 Every month a woman’s body goes through hormonal changes.
 Hormones are naturally released which cause the lining of the womb to increase in preparation for a fertilized egg.
 If pregnancy does not occur, this lining will break down and bleed – this is then released from the body as a period.

 In endometriosis, cells like the ones in the lining of the womb grow elsewhere in the body.
 These cells react to the menstrual cycle each month and also bleed.
 However, there is no way for this blood to leave the body.
 This can cause inflammation, pain and the formation of scar tissue.